mstone/depict/README.md

 Alternately, if you'd like to run depict without with nix, you'll need to

-1. install the [minion](https://github.com/minion/minion) constraint solver
-2. install a recent Rust compiler
+1. install a recent Rust compiler, and any dependencies necessary for your platform
-3. ensure that the directory containing the `minion` executable is on `PATH`.
-4. use `cargo` to build or run one of Depict's sub-packages, like:
+2. use `cargo` to build or run one of Depict's sub-packages, like:

 ```bash
 cargo run -p depict-desktop